ernestcortazar3/hackathon-ice-cream-ec3/README.md

 6:47pm

 Worked out 8 pages, all functional.
 Found some styles shortcuts to simplify the styles sheet.
 Really impressed with the suggestions the VSCode AI is coming up with for my page descriptions!
 I never thought these would really be ice cream flavors...

+5/30/25
+11:04am

+Finished! got everything linked, all pages fitted with an ice cream flavor description and image.

+Next I'm going to attempt to play around with a dark/light themed toggle.

+YES pushing now.